TuringGpt/Dashboard_Clone/envs/hr_admin_multi_app/tools/interface_3/policy.md

 ## **Steps to Follow**

-- **Retrieve the employee record for the user conducting action** and verify the user is active and is an admin using get_employee.
+- **Retrieve the employee record for the user conducting action** if it does not already exist and verify the user is active and is an admin using get_employee.
-- **Retrieve the employee record for the user for whom the onboarding checklist** is going to be created, and confirm that the user is active using get_employee**.**
+- **Retrieve the employee record for the user for whom the onboarding checklist** is going to be created, if it does not already exist, and confirm that the user is active using get_employee**.**
 - Create a new onboarding packet using create_onboarding_packet.

 # **SOP 4 - Onboarding Checklist Update**